Locations:

 How do you get vaginitis?

 • Products with chemical irritants.
-Some of the chemicals in products commonly used for good hygiene cause harm instead.
-Lotions, detergents, sprays and other products may contain chemicals that cause vaginitis.
+Certain personal hygiene items like lotions, detergents, sprays and other products may contain chemicals that cause vaginitis.
+Spermicides can also cause an allergic reaction and lead to symptoms of vaginitis.

 Is vaginitis contagious?